UniversalDependencies/docs/_ja-pos/NOUN.md

 “there is no question”).
 Note that they are tagged `VERB', when they function as verbs in being followed by an auxiliary verb (e.g. する).

-Stems of nominal verbs (e.g. 質問“question”) are tagged also classified into ADJ, which are a kind of noun and behave like ordinary adjectives in being followed by a auxiliary verb (e.g. だ).
-Note that they are tagged NOUN, when they are used as nouns (e.g. 自由 を 手に入れる  “gain freedom”).

 ### Examples

 - _<b>猫</b>&nbsp;_ “cat” (名詞)